laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-19-nccd/index.md

----
-abstract: 'When objects are in motion, the local orientation of their contours and the direction of motion are two essential components of visual information which are processed in parallel in the early visual areas.
+---abstract: 'When objects are in motion, the local orientation of their contours and the direction of motion are two essential components of visual information which are processed in parallel in the early visual areas.
 Generally, to probe a neuron''s response property to moving stimuli, bars or gratings are drifted across neuron''s